-This easy pumpkin cream cheese dip is the perfect no-bake treat for a Halloween party or Thanksgiving dinner!
+This easy pumpkin cream cheese dip is the perfect fall no-bake treat for a Halloween party or Thanksgiving dinner!
 It only calls for 6 ingredients and is so creamy and delicious.
 You can dip cookies, apple slices... there are so many delicious possibilities!

 It's officially pumpkin season and I am here for it.
 Call me basic, but I love trying out different pumpkin-flavored goodies.
 This pumpkin cream cheese dip though... it's definitely one of my all-time favorites.